 Does everyone Need to Take Thyroid Medication?

 The answer is even though you may have some thyroid dysfunction in the body doesn’t necessarily or automatically mean that you need to take thyroid hormone.

 Remember that we described thyroid function as a spectrum in the body.

-> Certainly some people will be reliant upon medications such as those who suffer end stage thyroid gland atrophy from chronic Hashimoto's disease or those who are post thyroidectomy, but this isn't true for all patients.
+Certainly, some people will be reliant upon medications such as those who suffer end-stage thyroid gland atrophy from chronic Hashimoto’s disease or those post-thyroidectomy, but this isn’t true for all patients.

-> Some patients may experience slight thyroid dysfunction from various factors which may be reversible.
+Some patients may experience slight thyroid dysfunction from various factors which may be reversible.

 Some of these conditions include environmental factors such as minor nutrient deficiencies (iodine being one)(47), exposure to endocrine disruptors, exposure to chronic stress (48), and even being overweight.